 - 2.5.
-In order to provide transparency, standardised charges and formulae form the framework for calculations.
-Policy INF4 sets out the key requirements for facilities and likely infrastructure as applicable, which development is required to contribute to proportionally.
+In order to provide transparency, standardised charges and formulae form the framework for calculations; Policy INF4 sets out the key requirements for facilities and likely infrastructure as applicable which development is required to contribute to proportionally.
 However, it is not possible to stipulate all the likely impacts of development at this stage because it is likely that applications will be submitted which do not fall within designated land allocations. - 2.6.
 To ensure that the scope of contributions are known from the outset, the Council Planning Service encourages early engagement by all developers and offers a pre-application advice service.
 This service is offered for all scales of development and provides comprehensive, reliable and up to date advice.
 Early collaborative discussions will ensure that the correct information has been provided to support an application. - 2.7.
-To enable accurate contribution estimates to be provided, the following information is required: - o Residential Number dwellings - o Residential Number of bedrooms per dwelling - Residential Affordable and open market housing - o Residential Any accommodation which is not likely to result in permanent residential occupancy or accommodate resident school aged children (see paragraph 3.19) - O Business/Industrial/Retail/Other Approximate gross floor space and number of parking spaces proposed and information on additional vehicle movements/transport assessment/transport statement. - Phasing The projected build out rate/year of first completions on-site and intended phasing thereafter - o Infrastructure Any infrastructure proposed to be provided on-site. - 2.8.
-In the event that this level of information is still to be finalised, developers that have used the pre-application advice service can receive further contribution advice upon request to inform a planning application submission. - 2.9.
+To enable accurate contribution estimates to be provided, the following information is required: - o Residential Number of dwellings - Residential Number of bedrooms per dwelling - Residential Affordable and open market housing split - Residential Any accommodation which is not likely to result in permanent residential occupancy or accommodate resident school aged children (see paragraph 3.19) - Business/Industrial/Retail/Other Approximate gross floor space and number of parking spaces proposed and information on additional vehicle movements/transport assessment/transport statement. - Phasing The projected build out rate/year of first completions on-site and intended phasing thereafter - Infrastructure Any infrastructure proposed to be provided on-site. - 2.8.
+In the event that this level of information is still to be finalised, an estimated calculation can be provided at pre-appliation stage, based on the estimated scale/size of development.
+Developers that have used the pre-application advice service can receive further contribution advice upon request to inform a planning application submission, when detailed proposals have been produced. - 2.9.
 There may be circumstances where contributions affect the financial viability of development and this will be taken into consideration when determining planning applications as set out at the end of this section.

 Sta ge in Process Action(s) Required Pre-application advice Developer finalises proposals and considers the need to 1 outlines contribution prepare a Viability Assessment which can be submitted with requirements the planning application.
 2 Planning application When a planning application is submitted, the Council will 2 submitted confirm the contribution requirements.
-Contribution requirements are based on an assessment of Developer receives detailed existing facilities and infrastructure to identify any capacity 3 contribution requirements constraints.
-The developer will be provided with a summary of contribution requirements the contributions required together with details of how these have been calculated.
+Developer receives detailed Contribution requirements are based on an assessment of 3 contribution requirements existing facilities and infrastructure to identify any capacity contribution requirements constraints.
+The developer will be provided with a summary

-Developer's response to contribution requirements If contributions cannot be agreed/met in full, developer to submit a Viability Assessment to demonstrate need for any contribution variations.
-5 Report of Handling prepared Contributions to be detailed this stage and included in the report.
-6 Application determined Developer to make an upfront payment or enter a legal agreement to pay later.
-The contribution rates will be agreed at this point providing the application receives a minded to grant decision and an upfront payment/legal agreement is concluded within four months.
+Sta ge in Process Action(s) Required of the contributions required together with details of how these have been calculated.
+Dovelopor's response to If contributions cannot be agreed/met in full, developer to 4 Developer's response to contribution requirements submit a Viability Assessment to demonstrate need for any contribution requirements contribution variations.
+5 Report of Handling prepared Contributions to be detailed this stage and included in the 5 Report of Handling prepared report.
+Developer to make an upfront payment or enter a legal agreement to pay later.
+The contribution rates will be agreed 6 Application determined at this point providing the application receives a minded to grant decision and an upfront payment/legal agreement is concluded within four months.